 Day 6: Sunday 6 September, Tbilisi

 - The Simon Janashia Museum of Georgia with its exquisite gold treasures (formerly known as the State Museum of History)

-Mid-morning we drive to Georgia’s capital, Tbilisi, where we shall be based for the next two nights.
-Following lunch at a local restaurant offering wonderful views of the old town, we visit the Simon Janashia Museum of Georgia to see its exquisite gold treasures.
-Of special note is the 5th-century BC Akhalgori hoard that contains unique examples of jewellery, blending Achaemenid (Persian) and local styles and gold pieces brought here from various archeological sites in Georgia.
+This morning we visit the Simon Janashia Museum of Georgia to see its exquisite gold treasures.
+Of special note is the 5th-century BC Akhalgori hoard that contains unique examples of jewellery, blending Achaemenid (Persian) and local styles and gold pieces brought here from various archaeological sites in Georgia.
 There is also a collection of medieval icons.

 - Walking tour of Tbilisi, including: Metekhi Church, Mosque, Orbeliani Baths, Synagogue, 19th-century caravanserais, The Anchiskhati Basilica of St Mary, Sioni Cathedral of the Dormition

 - Tbilisi’s Art Nouveau architecture (optional walking tour)